teco-project/teco-core/Sources/TecoSigner/Documentation.docc/Guides/SignRequestsV3.md

 Tencent Cloud API authenticates every single request, i.e., the request must be signed using the security credentials in the designated steps.
 Each request has to contain the signature information and be sent in the specified way and format.

-``TCSigner`` makes it easy to sign an API request using the `TC3-HMAC-SHA256` signature algorithm, which is recommended for higher security and better performance.
+``TCSignerV3`` makes it easy to sign an API request using the `TC3-HMAC-SHA256` signature algorithm, which is recommended for higher security and better performance.

 ## Create a signer instance